Menu

 Fine dining in Stockholm

-Romantic spots like luxurious hotels and Michelin star restaurants with unique dining experiences are more expensive, but the splurge is worth the rewarding views and exquisite new Nordic cuisine.
-A popular high-end spot is Gondolen, a waterside floating restaurant that offers private rooms, wine tastings, and even cooking classes.
-The exclusive Restaurant Frantzén is Stockholm's only restaurant with three Michelin stars ' if you can afford it, this is the dining experience of a lifetime.
+Romantic spots like luxurious hotels and Michelin-star restaurants with unique dining experiences are more expensive, but the splurge is worth the rewarding views and exquisite new Nordic cuisine.
+Gondolen, a waterside floating restaurant that offers private rooms, wine tastings, and even cooking classes, is a well-known destination.
+The exclusive Restaurant Frantzén is Stockholm's only restaurant with three Michelin stars and offers a curated dining experience that regularly books out months in advance.

 Bars in Stockholm